yukoba/nd4j/getstarted.md

 An IDE provides a hassle-free development environment that allows you to focus more on your code.
 IDEs typically come with Maven support, but we prefer you to install [Maven](#maven) so you can run commands directly.
 While we prefer IntelliJ, [Eclipse](http://books.sonatype.com/m2eclipse-book/reference/creating-sect-importing-projects.html) and [Netbeans](http://wiki.netbeans.org/MavenBestPractices) are two other popular IDEs.

-### Installing an IDE

 The free community edition of [IntelliJ](https://www.jetbrains.com/idea/download/) has installation instructions.

 ## Starting a New ND4J Project

 Now create a new project within IntelliJ.
+With the right dependencies in your project's POM.xml file, Maven will be able to build ND4J for you.
+Getting the dependencies right amounts to installing ND4J.

 Select `maven-archetype-quickstart`.

 ![Alt text](../img/new_maven_project.png)